ganesanarun/nest-sqs-listener/README.md

 **Behavior:**

 - ✅ Message deleted if `onMessage()` completes without error
-- ❌ Message remains in queue if error is thrown
+- ❌ Message remains in the queue if an error is thrown
 - ✅ Message becomes visible again after visibility timeout
 - ✅ Automatic retry on failure